Taylor Sicard

 Overall Experience

 The opportunity to go to Germany for international student teaching was an exciting and adventurous opportunity.
-While being abroad, I made lots of memories that will last a lifetime.
+While being abroad, I made lots of memories that will last a life time.
 I loved seeing all of the buildings and landscapes in Germany.
 Some parts were similar to Iowa due to them having lots of corn fields.
 Then I got to see how different the buildings are from the United States.
 While student teaching, we also had a week break for their fall recess.
 We decided to go to Paris, France for five days.
 I loved being able to experience both Germany and France in the short amount of time while studying abroad.
 Living and working in another country has taught me new skills that I didn't know I needed.
 I made lots of new friendships and learned more about the world through this experience.

 Learning experience